Failback after failover

 1.

-On the machine where the pre-failover master was running, convert the pre-failover master server to a standby.
+On the machine where the pre-failover master server was running, convert the pre-failover master server to a standby.

 1. Preview the p4d -Fm command described at Failback options: